zed-alpha/shadow-gadgets/README.md

 ### Drawable

-[`ShadowDrawable`][ShadowDrawable] thin wrapper around the core classes to allow these shadows to be drawn manually without having to work with the `core` module directly.
+[`ShadowDrawable`][ShadowDrawable] is a thin wrapper around the core classes that allows these shadows to be drawn manually without having to work with the `core` module directly.
 As with the other tools, this class requires a hardware-accelerated `Canvas` to draw.

-Details on requirements and usage, and links to examples can be found on the [Drawable wiki page][DrawableWiki].
+Details on requirements and usage, and links to examples, can be found on the [Drawable wiki page][DrawableWiki].

 ### Notes for Views